First Posted August 30, 2011.

 A reason why so much of social networking, whether in person or online, is a waste of time is because its based on a transactional perspective.
 When we seek to be kind, to contribute to the welfare of others, to practice the Five Actions of Gratitude, then the social dynamic changes.

-As my understanding of Gratitude and, now, Kindness has grown, I'm also seen how my best online relationships are mutual expressions of The Kindness / Gratitude Connection.
-The mutual nature of the The Kindness / Gratitude Connection is important to understand.
+As my understanding of Gratitude and, now, Kindness has grown, I'm also seeing how my best online relationships are mutual expressions of The Kindness / Gratitude Connection.

 The Power of Mutual Reciprocity